AmlanSamanta/Machine-Learning-Project-with-MLFlow/README.md

 	#Post successful creation of server

-	Click on mlopsProject-user > Click Connect
+	Click on Instance ID link of mlopsProject-server > Click Connect

 ## 5. Install and configure docker in EC2 Machine: